 Being a business owner can be tough.
 If it wasn’t hard enough running the actual business, you also have to keep your brand sharp and consistent.
 There’s a lot of confusion regarding which file type to use for websites versus business cards versus letterheads and so on.
 Why are they different?
 Which one is best?
 Why is this one all blurry when I shrink it?

 This is one of the most common pain points with my clients and it’s my job to put them at ease with using their brand packages and collateral.
-So I’m going to break down the most common file formats here as a reference.
+So I’m going to break down the best file formats for print and web here as a reference.

-To help even more, you can download a FREE one-page PDF cheatsheet at the end of this post!
+To help even more, you can download a FREE one-page PDF “Best File Formats for Print and Web” cheatsheet at the end of this post!

 Ready?
 Here we go.